Last updated: October 11th, 2021

 Installation is very simple with the right components.
 The Simucubes all use M8 bolts (x4) mounted on the front like this:

-I’m testing a prototype mount for Simucube from SimDynamics – with this mount bracket installed I can swap between my Fanatec DD2 or Simucube relatively simply.
+I’m testing a prototype mount for Simucube from SimDynamics – with this mounting bracket installed I can swap between my Fanatec DD2 or Simucube relatively simply.
 When you’re installing the only advice I can give you is to tighten those bolts up as tight as you can!

 Here it is, fitted in my rig.
 As you can see, this prototype mount uses spacers to account for the additional width that the Fanatec needed.
 This collection of M8 bolts and 10mm thick aluminium means my Simucube is rock solid: